lmkirkiii/INDEPENDENT/README.md

 ## Description

-_My site is primarily used to facilitate an access point to my professional identity.The site is equipped with links to my portfolio work, a brief bio, and a self portrait._
+_My site is primarily used to facilitate an access point to my professional identity.
+The site is equipped with links to my portfolio work, a brief bio, and a self portrait._

 ## Setup/Installation Requirements